-These guidelines are to be used by the CIOT Technical Policy and Oversight Committee (TPOC) and its Committees when responding to consultations and making submissions to HMRC, HMT and other government departments, and the devolved administrations ('policymakers').
-They should also be considered when publishing other commentary, such as press releases, blogs etc, as well as when in meetings and during other dialogue.
+These guidelines are to be used by the Chartered Institute of Taxation (CIOT) Technical Policy and Oversight Committee (TPOC), and its committees and working groups, when responding to consultations and making submissions to HMRC, HMT and other government departments, and the devolved administrations ('policymakers').
+They should also be considered when publishing other commentary, such as press releases, blogs, and magazine articles, as well as when in meetings and during other dialogue.